-Head of School Brian Hargrove became NMH’s 12th head of school in July 2019.
+Head of School Brian Hargrove joined NMH in July 2019.
 He and his family moved to Massachusetts from Mercersburg Academy in Pennsylvania, where Brian was the assistant head of school for advancement and communications.
 While at Mercersburg, he led a $300 million capital campaign, one of the largest day- and boarding-school fundraising campaigns on record.
 He also has worked as director of development for St. Mark’s School of Texas (his alma mater), and in the private sector at an educational data company in Dallas and as a partner at an executive search firm in New York City.
 Brian holds a master’s degree in education and school leadership from the University of Pennsylvania, an MBA from Texas State University, and a bachelor’s degree from Gettysburg College.

-Since his arrival at NMH in 1998, Associate Head of School Charles A. Tierney III P’16, ’19, ’20 has been a history teacher, coach, dorm advisor, dean, accreditation coordinator, assistant head of school, plant facilities director, communications director, and interim head of school.
+Associate Head of School Charles A. Tierney III P’16, ’19, ’20 knows NMH and the college-prep-school world like no one else.
+Since his arrival at NMH in 1998, he has been a history teacher, coach, dorm advisor, dean, accreditation coordinator, assistant head of school, interim plant facilities director, interim communications director, and interim head of school.
 From 2014 to 2016, he was head of the Tatnall School in Wilmington, Delaware.
 Charlie also has been director of studies at St. Stephen’s School in Rome, and has taught at Choate Rosemary Hall and the Berkshire School.
-He earned a bachelor’s degree in history from Dartmouth College and a master’s in educational leadership and administration from Teachers College of Columbia University while he was a year-long Klingenstein Fellow.
+He earned a bachelor’s degree in history from Dartmouth College and a master’s in educational leadership and administration from Teachers College of Columbia University where he was a Klingenstein Fellow.

-Mary McEneany is NMH’s new assistant head of school for finance and operations and chief operating officer.
+Mary McEneany joined NMH in 2019 as assistant head of school for finance and operations and chief operating officer.
 She oversees the school’s facilities, human resources, real-estate-related transactions, information technology, and dining services; manages the school’s $40 million annual operating budget; and helps shape investment strategies for its $160 million endowment.
-Mary has served as vice president for administration and finance and treasurer at Hampshire College, chief administrative officer at the nonprofit Center for Human Development, chief financial and operations officer at Community Action, associate director for administration and finance at UMass, and chief business officer for the Greenfield public schools and the Pioneer Valley Regional School District.
-She holds a bachelor’s degree in economics from Iona College, an MBA in nonprofit finance from the University of Massachusetts-Amherst (UMass), and master’s-level certification in school business administration from the Massachusetts School of Liberal Arts.
+Mary has served as vice president for administration and finance and treasurer at Hampshire College, chief administrative officer at the nonprofit Center for Human Development, chief financial and operations officer at Community Action, associate director for administration and finance at the University of Massachusetts-Amherst, and chief business officer for the Greenfield public schools and the Pioneer Valley Regional School District.
+She holds a bachelor’s degree in economics from Iona College, an MBA in nonprofit finance from the UMass-Amherst, and master’s-level certification in school business administration from the Massachusetts School of Liberal Arts.

 Dean of Students Nicole Hager P’17, ’17, ’20, ’23 came to NMH in 2003 from Deerfield Academy, where she served as associate dean of admission, coordinator of multicultural education, associate dean of students, girls’ varsity basketball coach, a college counselor, and a teacher of American literature.
 At NMH, she has taught writing to ninth graders and Diversity and Social Justice to 10th graders.
 She coached the girls’ varsity basketball team for nine years.
 Nicole also spent two years in the Dartmouth College admissions office and one year as the assistant coach of the University of Vermont women’s basketball team.
 She is a graduate of Dartmouth College and holds master’s degrees from Dartmouth and Bay Path College.